inboxpraveen/FIFA-18-Management-System/README.md

 3. Creating/Deleting Database Triggers - To be updated

 ***Please be slightly patient while I create and upload the demo video.
-Please follow and star this project to get latest notifications on update.***
+Follow and star this project to get latest notifications and update.***

 ## About FMS